SharkFinPro/razer-chroma-nodejs/README.md

 });
 ```

+### Initialize & uninitialize

+`Chroma.util.init(callback);` Must be called to do anything with Chroma, Chroma is ready when callback is called.

+`Chroma.util.uninit(callback);` Must be called to close Chroma, all custom looped effects must be cleared before calling this.
+Chroma is closed when callback is called.

-## Effects
+### Effects

 `Chroma.effects`

 **All Devices**:
- - setColor(color): Change static color
+ - `.setColor(color)` Change static color
- - off(): Turn the lights off
+ - `.off()` Turn the lights off
- - clear(): Clear custom looped effects

 **Mousepad**:
- - wave(direction): Create a wave effect around the mousepad (0 or 1 for direction)
+ - `.wave(direction)` Create a wave effect around the mousepad (0 or 1 for direction)

 ### Clear effects

-`Chroma.effects.type.clear(effect)`: Clear specified effect, must be a looped effect as static effects do not need to be cleared
+`Chroma.effects.type.clear(effect)` Clear specified effect, must be a looped effect as static effects do not need to be cleared

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)